b-vanstraaten/qarray/README.md

 Finally, QArray captures physical effects such as measuring the charge stability diagram of with a SET and thermal broadening of charge transitions.
 The combination of these effects permits the simulation of charge stability diagrams which are visually similar to those measured experimentally.
-The plots on the right below are measured experimentally and the plots on the left are simulated using QArray.
+The plots on the right below are measured experimentally, and the plots on the left are simulated using QArray.

 ![recreations](https://github.com/b-vanstraaten/qarray/blob/main/misc/recreations.jpg)